isomerpages/moe-yishunsec/_parents/Positive Parenting Programme.md

 We are pleased to invite you to attend the webinars free of charge.
 The tentative schedule of the webinars is as follows:

 ![](/images/PP_Schedule2022.png)

+You may sign-up for the webinars by clicking on this link. [_https://forms.office.com/r/ri8Tu8DFMK_](https://forms.office.com/r/ri8Tu8DFMK)

+For enquiries, please contact our service provider, **Ms Anna** at **9755 6354**.

+We look forward to your participation in this programme.